alessandrosp/alessandrosp.github.io/_drafts/a-draft-post.md

 - Many keywords in Grasso's vocabulary refer to Mafia (e.g., victims, 9may, Palermo, mafia, killed, etc.), which makes sense given that Grasso has been for many years Prosecutor at the Court of Palermo;
 - Luigi Di Maio, Giorgia Meloni and Matteo Salvini all have *renzi* in their vocabulary (referring to Matteo Renzi, leader of PD).
 Interestingly, Berlusconi doesn't;
 - Unsurprisingly, the two far-right parties all have many immigration-related keywords (e.g., immigrants, immigration, stoptheinvasion, italiansfirst, etc.);
 - Salvini is the only candidate to have his own name as a keyword.
-This may be simply the result of him having named his "sub-party" Noi Con Salvini (en: Us With Salvini);
+This may be simply the result of him having named his "sub-party" Noi con Salvini (en: Us With Salvini).

-It's also interesting to note how candidates do not seem to be communicating about the same issues from different points of view (e.g., immigration is good vs. immigration is bad) as much as talking about what they consider the most important problems for the country.
+It's also interesting to note how candidates do not seem to be communicating about the same issues from different points of view (e.g., immigration is good vs. immigration is bad) as much as talking about completely different topics.
 In other words, nobody seems to be offering an opposite narrative to other candidates'.